connectrpc/conformance/docs/testing_servers.md

 * Implementing the ConformanceService endpoints.
 * Making an executable file that will read messages from `stdin` and write messages to `stdout`.
 * Defining any configuration for what your server supports.
-For more information on how to do this, see the [Configuration Files](./configuring_and_running_tests.md#configuration-files) section in the [Configuring and Running Tests documentation](./configuring_and_running_tests.md).
+For more information on how to do this, see the docs for [configuring and running tests](./configuring_and_running_tests.md#configuration-files).

 ## Process